-Existing Conditions: The existing hangar flooring was in passable conditions but due to the strict FAA compliance guidelines the existing line striping was too faded and present a hazard to pilots when landing.
+Existing Conditions: The existing hangar flooring was in passable condition but due to the strict FAA compliance guidelines the existing line striping was too faded and present a hazard to pilots when landing.
 Our client needed this situation rectified as soon as possible.

-Preparation of existing condition: We began the prep phase of this hangar epoxy flooring project by shot blasting the surface with 300-size bead, grinding all angle-iron with diamond wheels and patching existing divots and cracks.
+Preparation of existing condition: We began the prep phase of this hangar epoxy flooring project by shot blasting the surface with 300-size bead, grinding all angle-iron with diamond wheels, and patching existing divots and cracks.